Part 4 of my blind let's play of Assassin's Creed Origins.

 Entercian Silver: It works as Thieves’ from Dungeon Fantasy Chapter Five, but it ignores encumbrance for all reasons, +9 CF.

 Elven: Any armor can be Elven.
 If the base armor has divided DR, Elven armor uses the higher DR for all damage.
 Other armor has +1 DR. All Elven armor has 3/4 normal weight.
-Split DR armor is +12 CF and other armor is +49 CF.

 Fine: It works as Fine from Dungeon Fantasy Chapter Five.